-- 55 When an IFRS Standard is first published, the IFRS Taxonomy will include only a text block element for a general disclosure requirement.
-Subsequent empirical reviews of disclosures reported by entities when applying that IFRS Standard may result in additional line items being added to the IFRS Taxonomy, through the use of common practice elements. - 56 The use of elements for text block tagging is discussed in paragraphs 85 to 91.
+- When an IFRS Standard is first published, the IFRS Taxonomy will include only a text block element for a general disclosure requirement.
+Subsequent empirical reviews of disclosures reported by entities when applying that IFRS Standard may result in additional line items being added to the IFRS Taxonomy, through the use of common practice elements. - The use of elements for text block tagging is discussed in paragraphs 89 to 96.

-What happens if the available line items do not fit your reporting?
+What happens if the available line items do not fit my reporting?